-To effectively safeguard pupils, staff are required to follow the procedures outlined in this Staff Code of Conduct, the Behaviour Policy and the Child Protection and Safeguarding Policy, and ensure that they do not act in a way that may put pupils at risk of harm, or lead others to question their actions.
+To effectively safeguard pupils, staff are required to follow the procedures outlined in this Staff Code of Conduct, the Behaviour Policy, the Child Protection and Safeguarding Policy, and the Children Missing from Education Policy.

+All staff must ensure that they do not act in a way that may put pupils at risk of harm, or lead others to question their actions.
+Staff should also be aware of the role of the DSL and when to contact them

-In accordance with the school's Behaviour Policy and Child Protection and Safeguarding Policy, staff will be prepared to identify pupils who may be subject to, or at risk of, various types of abuse and neglect, including, but not limited to, the following:
+In accordance with the school's Behaviour Policy and Child Protection and Safeguarding Policy, staff will be prepared to identify pupils who may be subject to, or at risk of, various types of abuse, neglect and exploitation including, but not limited to, the following:

 - Physical abuse

 - Emotional abuse

 - Sexual abuse

 - Neglect

 - Child-on-child abuse

 - Child criminal exploitation (CCE)

 - Child sexual exploitation (CSE)

 - Domestic abuse

 - FGM

 - Serious violence